kxue43/shell-cmd-on-change/README.md

 ## How to use

-This repo provides two hooks – `shell-cmd-on-change` and `remind-poetry-install`.
+This repo provides two hooks: `shell-cmd-on-change` and `remind-poetry-install`.
+After creating the right `.pre-commit-config.yaml`, run `pre-commit install -t post-merge` to install the `.git/hooks/post-merge` script.
+The dependencies/environments of the hooks will be installed by [pre-commit](https://pre-commit.com/) on the hooks' first use.

 ### `shell-cmd-on-change`